MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/Azure-data-lake-Change-feeds.md

 Change feeds are a powerful feature, but the process of constructing and maintaining a near-real-time data pipeline is complex.
 Although modern data transformation tools and ready-made templates can help simplify this process, you might still have to invest in building and running your pipeline.

-If your users expect to data marts to be updated daily or several times per day, triggering a full refresh might be an economical alternative, especially if the volume of data is low or moderate.
-You can also choose to update smaller tables as a periodic full refresh while creating near real-time pipelines for large frequently updated tables.
+If your users expect data marts to be updated daily or several times per day, triggering a full refresh might be an economical alternative, especially if the volume of data is low or moderate.
+You can also choose to update smaller tables as a periodic full refresh while creating near real-time pipelines for large, frequently updated tables.

 ### Changing feeds to audit and verify master data updates